Boeing Dreamliner incidents raise safety concerns

 The National Transportation Safety Board said on Tuesday a battery in the auxiliary power unit aboard the plane jet had suffered "severe fire damage" and that surrounding damage was limited to components and structures within about 20 inches.
 It said the power unit was operating when the fire was discovered.

-Shares in GS Yuasa Corp, the Japanese firm that makes the Dreamliner batteries, fell around 5 percent in Tokyo on Wednesday after dropping 4 percent a day earlier.
+Shares in GS Yuasa Corp (6674.T), the Japanese firm that makes the Dreamliner batteries, fell around 5 percent in Tokyo on Wednesday after dropping 4 percent a day earlier.

 Boeing said it was cooperating with the investigations, but it would be premature to go into detail.